 Metacarpus (Pastern): Slightly oblique.

-Feet: Digits tightly closed and well arched.
+Forefeet: Digits tightly closed and well arched.
 Pads thick and elastic.
 Nails hard and dark in colour desirable.

 Upper thigh: Well developed.